celo-org/epochs/README.md

 > **WARNING**
 > This repo is work in progress and may not work as expected at the moment.

-This repo contains an explainer on epoch distributions made on Celo and a demo to fetch distribution data for a given epoch.

 > **IMPORTANT**
 > This repo is for educational purposes only.
 The information provided here may be inaccurate.
 > Please don’t rely on it exclusively to implement low-level client libraries.

+This repo contains an explainer for Celo-specific epoch transactions and a demo for how to fetch them given an epoch.

 ### Epochs